 It's an illusion to trick your dumb a** into thinking you are going one vacation (and my dumb a** into making a typo).

 You can trust reviews right?

-There's a review site out there owned by someone that writes fake reviews and who also owns an online TEFL course in the industry.
+There's a review site out there owned by someone who writes fake reviews and uses fake identities and awards all to promote his other TEFL course site.

 If you start googling you'll probably find it, but if you want to know you can go here.